KesseNones/Omniprogram-Side-Projects/README.md

 Counts the number of fractions in a day in base 16.
 There are 10 000<sub>16</sub> or 65536<sub>10</sub> fractional chunks in the day.
 It counts from 0000<sub>16</sub> to FFFF<sub>16</sub> and then overflows.

+### K Programs

+#### Kardashev Calc
+Converts a civilization's power consumption in Watts to a Kardashev scale number based on Sagan's formula or converts a Kardashev Scale tier to power consumption.

+#### Kesse Nones Alias Generator
+Randomly generates an alias for Kesse Nones by swapping out the first letter of each name chunk to another letter or nothing.
+Why does this exist?
+Don't worry about it.